5106 Whitman Way, Carlsbad, CA 92008

 The CPU is a little underwhelming though and we think there are better options in our list with a bit more horsepower for when you’re reaching your creative crescendo.

-1. It has very good input and output options for a laptop
+1. Very good input and output options

 2. It’s a decent size